VisionsOfficial/catalog-registry/README.md

 The Prometheus-X Catalog Registry is a REST API service designed to handle updates of reference models from the Prometheus-X Reference Models GitHub repository and synchronize them with a database.
 In addition, it provides support for catalog instance-defined reference models, including roles, value sharing, business models, building blocks, requirements, and more.

+## Prometheus-X Service Ecosystem

+The Catalog Registry is one of the components allowing management of the catalog.
+Even though it is independant and serves its own purpose, users of a catalog will need interaction with more than one service.
+Thus, if you want to run a full catalog, consider looking into deploying the [Catalog API](https://github.com/Prometheus-X-association/catalog-api) and the [Ecosystem Matcher](https://github.com/Prometheus-X-association/ecosystem-matcher).

+In addition, the Prometheus-X Full specifications can be found on the [Prometheus-X docs repo/wiki](https://github.com/Prometheus-X-association/docs/wiki/Prometheus%E2%80%90X-Building-Blocks:-Enabling-Secure-Data-Ecosystems-and-Consent%E2%80%90driven-Data-Sharing)

 ## Features

 The Prometheus-X Catalog Registry offers the following features: